Is It a Coup?

 Action Example Status

-Undermining election integrity [Citation needed] Not Verified
+Undermining election integrity [Citation needed] Maybe

-Attempts to delegitimize democratic processes [Citation needed] Not Verified
+Attempts to delegitimize democratic processes [Citation needed] Yes

-Suppression of opposition parties [Citation needed] Not Verified
+Suppression of opposition parties [Citation needed] Yes

-Interference with free press [Citation needed] Not Verified
+Interference with free press [Citation needed] Yes

-Manipulation of voter registration systems [Citation needed] Not Verified
+Manipulation of voter registration systems [Citation needed] No

-Intimidation of election officials [Citation needed] Not Verified
+Intimidation of election officials [Citation needed] Maybe

-Restriction of public assembly rights [Citation needed] Not Verified
+Restriction of public assembly rights [Citation needed] Maybe

-Interference with independent election monitoring [Citation needed] Not Verified
+Interference with independent election monitoring [Citation needed] Maybe

-Manipulation of electoral districts [Citation needed] Not Verified
+Manipulation of electoral districts [Citation needed] Maybe

-Attacks on civil society organizations [Citation needed] Not Verified
+Attacks on civil society organizations [Citation needed] Maybe

 Rule of Law